MicrochipTech/fpga-hls-examples/Training4/readme.md

 expect more saving in runtime as we increase the complexity of the accelerator function.

-### 8.8.5 Summary
+### Summary

-The runtime of the various implementations that we have explored in Section 8.8 are summarized below in Figure 8‑40.
+The runtimes of the various implementations that we have explored have been summarized below in Figure 8‑40.

 <table>
 <thead>